 Being in the middle of the pack means you’re literally in the middle of the pack.
-During the mass exit of lecture you’ll be jostled around with your classmates in the scramble to get out.
+During the mass exit of the lecture hall, you’ll be jostled around with your classmates in the scramble to get out.
 If you don’t have another thing to get to, it’s not a big deal.
 But be careful if you’ve got a tight schedule.

 Whether you’re in the front, back, or middle, you’re going to have to make another decision–do you sit on the side of the row or the center?

-It’s never fun to climb over a stranger, or be climbed over for that matter.
+It’s never fun to climb over a stranger or be climbed over for that matter.
 By scooting in towards the middle of the row, as much as you can, is just plain polite.
-It certainly beats stepping on toes or backpacks, or having your stuff and feet stepped on.
+It certainly beats stepping on toes or backpacks or having your stuff and feet stepped on.

 People tend to prefer sitting on the sides, so you might find more space in the center of a row.
-College is a great time to meet new people, but sometimes during class you just want to focus and have a little space for yourself.
+College is a great time to meet new people, but sometimes during class, you just want to focus and have a little space for yourself.
 Parking in the middle might give you that space.

-Like with the middle seats, the center seats have the same problem of being caught in the bulk of the exit crowd.
+Like with the middle seats, the center seats have the same problem of being caught in the bulk of the exiting crowd.
 Worse yet–if you sit in the middle area, in the center of the row.
 You’re likely to be the last one out of the hall.

 Sitting in the center means having classmates on all sides–front, back, left, right.
 Even though people will be (or should be) focused on the professor at the front of the room, sometimes it can feel as if you’re being surrounded.

 Pros for the Side Seats: